UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The most affordable electricity plan often depends on your actual monthly kilowatt-hour (kWh) usage.

-Determining which provider is cheaper is not as simple as looking at the large number on an advertisement.
+Determining which provider is cheaper is never as simple as looking at the largest number on an advertisement.
 In Texas, the rate you pay per kilowatt-hour (kWh) changes depending on how much electricity you use each month.
-If you want to compare TXU vs Trieagle rates accurately, you must focus on your typical monthly usage tiers.
+If you want to accurately evaluate TXU vs TriEagle rates, you must focus on your typical monthly usage tiers.

-Both companies tailor their rates to look attractive at specific usage levels.
-Here is how a hypothetical pricing scenario often looks for these providers in the current market:
+Both companies meticulously tailor their rates to look attractive at specific usage levels.
+Below is a look at how estimated monthly bills compare between the two providers based on average market pricing.

 TXU Energy Plans & Pricing